Monday, May 18, 2015

-The forestry section will be conducting a prescribed burn in the "SG" training area today.
-The "SG" training area is located east of NC-50 and north of Rawls Road in the Greater Sandy Run Training Area.
+The forestry section will be conducting a prescribed burn in the "SH" training area today.
+The "SH" training area is located north of NC-50 and west of US-17 in the Greater Sandy Run Training Area.

 Warning signs have been placed along the side of the road in the vicinity of the prescribed burn areas, and drifting smoke is possible.
 Motorists are advised to use headlights and proceed with caution when driving through drifting smoke.